 A lot depends on the nature of your application.
 For some applications, it would not be necessary to update anything, simply because they would not benefit from using the new features in any way.
 But it’s still important to test your app on the new Android version to make sure it works as it should.

-The truth is that it can take a while for Oreo to become available on devices other than Google’s phones (Pixel or Nexus).
+The truth is that it can take a while for the newest Android version to become available on devices other than Google’s phones (Pixel or Nexus).
 In other words, you don’t need to panic or hurry, but it might be a good idea to get ready.

 Don’t just jump into it, though.
 Plan out what new features you can add to your app.
 Be flexible enough with your development schedule to include them.
 Try to think (even overthink) how you can make them fit in your application to show to the users that you really care about shipping the best app possible.

-The migration of your app to Android 8.0 should happen in two phases:
+The migration of your app to a current version should happen in two phases:

 ensure the compatibility with the new version;

-update your target version and use Android 8.0 features.
+update your target version and use brand-new features.

 Ensuring the Compatibility with the New Version

-First, you need a device or an emulator running the new Android 8.0.
+First, you need a device or an emulator running the newest Android.

 Review the system behaviour changes to detect where your app may be affected and install the app in your emulator or device to run tests.